 Is your head spinning over the difference?
 Don’t let the terminology get to you.
-In its most basic form, a reference page, works cited and bibliography are all a page at the end of your paper where you cite the sources that made your essay awesome.
-Learn when to use a reference, bibliography or works cited along with how they’re different.
+In its most basic form, a reference page, works cited and bibliography are all a page (or pages) at the end of your paper where you cite the sources that made your essay awesome.
+Learn when to use a reference, bibliography or works cited, along with how they’re different.

 Time for a Bibliography

 Knowing when to use a bibliography is all about style.
 Chicago, Turabian and Oxford use a bibliography page to cite all the references used within the essay, scholarly article or thesis.
-A bib will not only list all the references that were used in the article, but it might also include those that were used as background information as well.
-Example bibliography citation in Chicago style looks like:
+A bibliography will not only list all the references that were used in the article, but it might also include those that were used as background information as well.

-In addition to a regular bibliography, an annotated bib is also an option.
+In addition to a regular bibliography, an annotated bibliography is also an option.
 An annotated bibliography can be found in most styles.
-This bib offers annotation for all the different references.

 Using a Reference List